Counselling and Support

 We can also offer you referrals to other support or medical services, including referrals for abortion, and give you information about abortion procedures, adoption processes, or parenting resources.

 We make sure our information is up to date and based in the best possible evidence, which is why our resources, website, and fact sheets are heavily referenced and sourced, so readers know exactly what we’re basing our information on.

 We work closely with organisations across the state to ensure that our clients who need support to pursue their chosen pregnancy option – whether that is to continue their pregnancy or to end it – are able to access the services they need to do so.
 This includes close links with domestic violence and sexual assault support services, women’s health centres, GPs and sexual health services, Adoption Services Queensland, and a plethora of non-profits, community organisations, health services and education providers statewide.

 We support between 1500 and 2000 clients from across Queensland each year through our counselling and support service.

 Our financial assistance program also supports women to access long acting reversible contraceptives, to help prevent unplanned pregnancy in future.
-It is administered by our counselling team, so women are able to access any further support or information they need during the same process.
+It is administered by our counselling team, so women and pregnant people are able to access any further support or information they need during the same process.